rafiqulrti/shopware6-extension-portfolio/docs/brand-slider-cms-element.md

 - If there is nothing to scroll, the slider, its arrow controls, autoplay, and looping all switch off.
 A single brand renders as a static logo rather than an autoplaying carousel of one, which is the tell-tale sign of a section that was configured but not thought about.
 - Per-breakpoint slide counts derive from that same clamped value, so the section never has to be re-tuned after adding or removing a supplier.

-Returning criteria during the collect phase allows Shopware's CMS data resolution layer to coordinate data loading instead of forcing the element to execute its own repository query directly during rendering.

 ## My Contribution

 I designed and implemented the plugin end to end: